matpakke/Google-Cybersecurity/Course 4 - Tools of the Trade - Linux and SQL/Course 4 Glossary.md

 ## F
-**File path:** The location of a file or directory **Filesystem Hierarchy Standard (FHS):** The component of the Linux OS that organizes data **Filtering:** Selecting data that match a certain condition **Foreign key:** A column in a table that is a primary key in another table
+**File path:** The location of a file or directory **Filesystem Hierarchy Standard (FHS):** The component of the Linux OS that organizes data.
+An easy way for you to think about the FHS is to think about it as a filing cabinet of data.
+The FHS is how data is stored in a system.
+It's a way to organize data so that it can be found when the data is accessed by the system.
+**Filtering:** Selecting data that match a certain condition **Foreign key:** A column in a table that is a primary key in another table

 ## G
-**Graphical user interface (GUI):** A user interface that uses icons on the screen to manage different tasks on the computer
+**Graphical user interface (GUI):** A user interface that uses icons on the screen to manage different tasks on the computer.
+Basic GUI components include Start menu, Task bar, Desktop with icons and shortcuts

 ## H
 **Hard drive:** A hardware component used for long-term memory